Mercedes V-Class Marco Polo Review & Prices

-Don’t fancy shelling out for luxury hotels all the time, but is camping in a tent a stretch too far?
-The Mercedes V-Class Marco Polo is one of the most upmarket camper vans around, but you’ll pay for the privilege.
+Don’t fancy shelling out for luxury hotels all the time, but consider camping in a tent a stretch too far?
+The Mercedes V-Class Marco Polo is one of the most upmarket camper vans around, but you’ll pay for the privilege

 Find out more about the Mercedes V-Class Marco Polo